IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./remove_device.sh
 ```

+In your other terminal window, you should see the request message that was sent and also response to this message indicating that the device was successfully removed.

 ### Add a new device
 Lets add the device back with a profile field defined.
 This will match the newly added device to a profile in the `profiles` folder.

 ```bash
 ./add_device.sh
 ```

+Again, you should be able to see the 'add request' message and it's reponse indicating that the device was successfully added.

 ## Reading